spiral/docs/docs/en/keeper/components/datagrid.md

 </ui:grid>
 ```

 DataGrids are described in a declarative way.
-Code is not iterated in php/stempler phase, but later in JavaScript phase,
+The code is not iterated in php/stempler phase, but later in the JavaScript phase,
 meaning you can't use php conditions for cell renders inside declarations.
 If you need a conditional renderer for cell,
 you are expected to write one in JavaScript.

 Columns should be defined prioritizing semantics over column names.
 Typically most columns would match a sort key.
 For
-example, if you have a data row with first and last name and user, you might want to have a column `name` with `firstName`
+example, if you have a data row with the first and the last name and a user, you might want to have a column `name` with `firstName`
 and `lastName` joined.

 ```xhtml